Kirball/SAO/README.md

 THIS IS THE REPOSITORY FOR DEFCON 26 2018 SHITTY ADDOS Original cad file created by @hamster
-All modifications from original file "kirball" done by @Kirball904
+All modifications from original file "kirball.zip" done by @Kirball904